 Carl: Which one?
 'Cause there's three.

-In Kowloon Walled City in Hong Kong, there were quite a few dentists who may or may not of had qualifications.
+- In Kowloon Walled City in Hong Kong, there were quite a few dentists who may or may not have had qualifications.
 Often the conditions were unhygienic as well.

-Plague doctors during the Renaissance were primarily this.
+- Plague doctors during the Renaissance were primarily this.
 Most of them were failed doctors, aka they either were unable to pass medical school or had their licenses revoked.
 Despite that though, there is something a bit admirable about people who took on a job that, not only was the pay lousy for the time, but they had a very real chance of dying of plague themselves.
-Yet despite that, they would try to help anyone that suffered from the black death.
+Even so, they would try to help anyone that suffered from the black death.
 They were, however, not quite as discreet or illegal as most of the examples on this game since plague doctors were essentially hired by towns as public servants.

-Considering the state of medical practice and knowledge at the time, they weren't any worse than the other licensed doctors, either.
+- Considering the state of medical practice and knowledge at the time, they possibly weren't any worse than the other licensed doctors in practice either.